 We do not consider whether or not a student has confirmed admission when awarding scholarships.
 Confirming admission will not affect your chances of being awarded a scholarship.

 The Office of Admissions awards certain merit scholarships automatically based on a student’s application for admission.
 We recommend that you submit your complete admissions application (including test scores, transcripts, essays, and application fee) as early as possible and no later than the January 15 regular decision deadline.

 For automatic consideration scholarships, you will be notified if you received a scholarship with your mailed admission decision.
 Students who submit a complete admissions application (including test scores, transcripts, essays, and application fee) on or before November 15 will receive an admission decision no later than February 1.
 Students who apply by January 15 can expect a decision on or before April 1.
 Applications are processed in the order in which they are completed.

 Scholarships awarded through the CU Boulder Scholarship Application or by other departments on campus will have different notification deadlines.

-The deadline to submit new or updated test scores or senior year first semester grades is May 1st.
-We will not review appeals for any automatic consideration scholarships after this date.
+Only students who completed their admissions application (including all supplemental information such as test scores, official high school transcript, letter of recommendation, essay, etc.) by the January 15, 2017 deadline are eligible for auto-consideration scholarships.
+If you applied by the deadline and would like to be reconsidered, you may submit new or updated test scores or senior year first semester grades.
+The deadline to submit new or updated content is May 1, 2017.
+Admissions will not review appeals for any automatic consideration scholarships after this date.
 Your second semester senior year grades will not be considered.
 To request reconsideration, contact your regional admission counselor.